buumba641/buumba641/README.md

 - Low-resource adaptation
 - Data preprocessing
 - Speech data augmentation
-- Model fine-tuning

-The research directly informed the development of **ZamVoice**, turning an academic investigation into a working software and edge-AI implementation.
+The research directly informed the development of **ZamVoice**, turning the academic investigation into a working software and edge-AI implementation.

 🔗 **Research Repository:**
 https://github.com/buumba641/Low-Resource-Multilingual-ASR-for-Zambian-Languages